LispEngineer/nucleo-uart/README.md

 * Results 3:
   * It now gets UART3 interrupts
   * It doesn't get any EC counters
+* Implementation 4:
+  * HAL interrupt code already checks & clears the ORE, but it marks the ErrorCode which we can check later in the ErrorCallback.
+* Results 4:
+  * Works correctly!!
+* Implementation 5: Interrupt OverRunErrors without HAL receive changes
+  * Hypothesis: the edit to `UART_WaitOnFlagUntilTimeout` is no longer needed now that we handle ORE with interrupts.
+  * `ifdef` out my `USE_DPF_WaitOnFlagUntilTimeout` so the `__weak` one will be back.
+* Results 5:
+  * Works, same as #4

 References:
 * USART ISR - RM0410 Rev 5 p1291 34.8.8